-Studies on Plant Powered Dogs
+Studies on Vegan Dogs

 Choosing the most appropriate food for your dog can be very confusing and may need lots of research.
 You might also be confused about switching your dog’s diet to plant-based.
 Dogs are omnivorous and not carnivorous; credit goes to thousands of years of evolution alongside humans.
 Dogs have adapted to plant-based foods long early in their domestication.
 Dogs can easily get all of their nutrients from plant-based sources.
 Meat isn’t the only option.